AlexandruCristianRobert/BurgerMaker/README.md

 The link to access the APP:
 https://alexandrucristianrobert.github.io/BurgerMaker/

-The code is in Src folder.
+The code is in the Src folder.